jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     # Exceptions seen

-  I now only need to change the value of ``sex`` in one place in the test, though I have a problem with the calculation for the age, it will be wrong if this program_ is run after 2026.
+  I now only need to change the value of ``sex`` in one place in the test.

 * I open a new terminal_ then change directories to ``person``